csc-training/summerschool/hpc-ai/demo/Readme.md

 In this demo, we want to monitor the GPU utilization.
 Let's first refresh our memory about it.

 ## Monitoring GPU Utilization
 When running jobs on LUMI's GPUs, you want to make sure you use the given computational resources as efficiently as possible.
 Your project will be billed for the number of GPUs you allocate times the number of hours you use them.
 If you only utilize half of the GPUs computational power, you are still billed for the full GPU, resulting in wasted resources and money.
-In this chapter, we will show how to monitor and profile your jobs to ensure you are using the resources efficiently.
+In this section, we will show how to monitor and profile your jobs to ensure you are using the resources efficiently.

 ### Monitoring jobs with `rocm-smi`